Valor AthleticsGo Valor Knights!

 The purpose of high school sports is for students to enjoy the sport by playing a competitive, high level.
 Athletes should be pushed to attain the highest level possible.
 Varsity level players are expected to have a solid grasp of the fundamentals, have excellent skills related to their sport, and be in good physical condition necessary to compete appropriately at the varsity level.
 The concept of teamwork and playing a specific role on a team should be mastered at this level.
 Playing time decisions for each player at the varsity level are left solely to the coach’s discretion.
 Playing time is not guaranteed and each athlete should understand that God has gifted everyone in different ways.
 Their goal should be to become the best athlete they can be with those abilities that God has given them.

-In the 2016-2017 academic year, VCSI will compete in athletic contests as a Valley 10 League member of Oregon State Activities Association (OSAA) for Cross Country, Volleyball, Basketball and Track & Field.
+VCSI currently competes in athletic contests as a Valley 10 League member of Oregon State Activities Association (OSAA) for Cross Country, Volleyball, Basketball and Track & Field.
 Students who play soccer, will have opportunities to compete through THPRD or their local feeder public high school.
-We are excited to build and grow our athletic program in the coming years by adding an Athletic Booster Club and more sports to the program.
+We are excited to build and grow our athletic program in the coming years by adding more sports to the program.

 All high school athletes are required to fill out and turn in the OSAA required forms found under the Forms tab as well as read and agree to the student athletic handbook also found under the forms tab.

 High School Cross Country will start practicing in August usually 2 times a week.
 Additional training outside of practice will be encouraged, but not required.
-Summer training schedules are available upon request.
-Our first year we will seek to put a light meet schedule together with area private schools in the OSAA Valley 10 League.
-See the website for a listing of those schools.
+We seek to put a light meet schedule together with area private schools in the OSAA Valley 10 League.
+See the OSAA website for a listing of those schools.

 High School Soccer players are encouraged to try out for their local feeder high school or one of the Rec leagues through THPRD.
 If you sign up for THPRD, and list Valor as your school, you will be put on the same team as other Valor students who sign up.